 This program element uses magnetic confinement fusion research facilities in the U.S. to develop the physics understanding needed to advance the FES mission and demonstrate the ultimate potential of the tokamak for fusion energy production.
 The FES large-scale experimental facilities provide essential tools to explore and solve many fundamental issues of fusion plasma physics in integrated systems at fusion-relevant parameters.
-Research at small-scale facilities addresses critical issues that may affect the tokamak concept.
-This program element also includes research and development in technology areas that enable improvements in tokamak plasma performance..
+Research at small-scale facilities addresses critical issues that are relevant to the tokamak concept.
+This program element also includes research and development in technology areas that enable improvements in tokamak plasma performance.
 Major themes of this program element are (1) the physics basis for the spherical tokamak (ST) and the advanced tokamak (AT) concepts as candidates to support a fusion nuclear science program; (2) techniques to minimize the impact of transient plasma events; (3) solutions to the tokamak divertor and plasma-material interface (PMI) challenge; and (4) toroidal confinement physics understanding for ITER and beyond.
-Subprogram Contacts:
+The use of innovative applications of transformational approaches and technologies such as machine learning, advanced manufacturing, and engineered materials are encouraged.

-- Mark Foster, (858) 455-3360, Mark.Foster@science.doe.gov - Matthew Lanctot, (301) 903-1972, Matthew.Lanctot@science.doe.gov - Joshua (Josh) King, (301) 903-9707, Josh.King@science.doe.gov - Barry Sullivan, (301) 903-8438, Barry.Sullivan@science.doe.gov
+- Matthew Lanctot, (301) 903-1972, Matthew.Lanctot@science.doe.gov - Joshua (Josh) King, (240) 525-0834, Josh.King@science.doe.gov - Barry Sullivan, (301) 903-8438, Barry.Sullivan@science.doe.gov